architek/tormon/README.md

     docker-compose up -d

+If you don't want to use docker, make sure you have python3 and then:

+    cd src/
+    python3 -m pip install -r requirements.txt
+    ./tormon.py  # run that in tmux or equivalent

 The Influxdb database will be created if it does not exists.

 At that point, in Grafana, create a __datasource__ of type InfluxDB to point to the new InfluxDB database.